-All organizations that operate their own facilities, including but not limited to outdoor fields, indoor facilities, clubhouses, must follow the Government of Saskatchewan Re-Open Plan guidelines as applicable (Recreation Facility Guidelines, Restaurant Guidelines, etc).
+All organizations that operate their own facilities, including but not limited to outdoor fields, indoor facilities, clubhouses, must review and follow the Government of Saskatchewan Re-Open Plan guidelines as applicable (Recreation Facility Guidelines, Restaurant Guidelines, etc).
+Below is a summary from the Re-Open Saskatchewan Plan and it is not exhaustive.